ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 Present
 ^^^^^^^

-We can reduce on the amount of boilerplate needed to define different classes.
+We can reduce on the amount of boilerplate needed to define different typeclasses.

 Here is a simple example before and after for some arbitrary ``Monad`` transformer ``MT``, for which we have ``pureM :: Monad m => a -> MT m a`` and